anandyn02/D2C_Tokenizer/README.md

 Step 4: Generate the code

 # Additional setup on XCode
 - Font tokens are structed using YMatterType.
-So please use this packe (https://github.com/yml-org/YMatterType) before running the code
+So please use this package (https://github.com/yml-org/YMatterType) before running the code